ppy/osu-wiki/wiki/Tournaments/Taiko_Frontier/BKTF_1/en.md

 ### Scheduling

 1. Schedule and rundown will follow what's written before in the [tournament schedules](#tournament-schedule) section above.
-2. Reschedules are allowed with both teams must agree and notify organisers via the Discord server's `#reschedule` text channel by Thursday 23:59 (UTC) of the match week.
+2. Reschedules are allowed so long as both teams agree and notify organisers via the Discord server's `#reschedule` text channel by Thursday 23:59 (UTC) of the match week.
 Rescheduling must be finalised by Friday 12:00 (UTC).
 3. If the initial weekends schedule are unavailable, matches can be held until Monday 23:00 (UTC) if a referee is available.
 For Qualifiers, this is limited to Sunday 23:00 (UTC).

 ### Winning conditions